googleapis/google-http-java-client/docs/unit-testing.md

 # HTTP Unit Testing

 When writing unit tests using this HTTP framework, don't make requests to a real server.
 Instead, mock the HTTP transport and inject fake HTTP requests and responses.
-The [pluggable HTTP transport layer](https://github.com/googleapis/google-http-java-client/wiki/HTTP-Transport) of the Google HTTP Client Library for Java makes this flexible and simple to do.
+The [pluggable HTTP transport layer][transport] of the Google HTTP Client Library for Java makes this flexible and simple to do.

-Also, some useful testing utilities are included in the [`com.google.api.client.testing.http`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/testing/http/package-summary.html) package (`@Beta`).
+Also, some useful testing utilities are included in the [`com.google.api.client.testing.http`][testing-package] package (`@Beta`).

 The following simple example generates a basic `HttpResponse`: